Subito-it/SBTUITestTunnel/README.md

 #### Launch with no options

-You launch your tests in a similar fashion as you're used to. _Note how we don't need to instantiate the `app` property_
+You launch your tests in a similar fashion as you're used to.

     import SBTUITestTunnel